What is the HEVC (H.265) Video Codec, and What Are its Benefits?

 Whenever anyone watches a TV show, shares a video online, or makes a Facetime call, they are streaming video.
 All of this streaming uses a lot of data.
 A codec’s efficiency prevents us from running out of internet bandwidth.
 This efficiency is why we can watch smooth, high-quality video without lag.

 The HEVC codec, or H.265 codec, is the latest and greatest in video codec technology.
-Businesses who want to deploy the highest quality video content are using the HEVC format.
-As the successor to the H.264 (AVC) codec, video compression is quicker, more efficient and the video quality produced is higher.
+Businesses that want to deploy the highest quality video content are using the HEVC format.
+As the successor to the H.264 (AVC) codec, video compression is quicker, and more efficient and the video quality produced is higher.

 AVC processes frames of video using macroblocks, but HEVC processes information using coding tree units (CTUs).
 A coding tree unit processes information much more efficiently.
 This results in smaller file sizes and less bandwidth needed to stream videos.